 This simple recipe combines either a full salmon or salmon fillets combined with lots of clams to create a very tasty and healthy dish.

-Salmorejo is a dish from Cordoba in the south of Spain.
+Although Salmorejo is a dish usually associated with Córdoba, it is also widely available in the tapas bars in Seville.
 It’s a wonderfully tasting thick dip based on tomatoes and bread sprinkled with egg and ham.
 Fabulous with a fresh stick of crusty bread.

 Classic Spanish Sangria